Goffstown Rail Trail

 Description

-Mileage markers are installed every one-half mile starting with 0.0 at the Manchester boundary line and ending with 5.5 at the granite abutment of the former rail bridge over the Piscataquog River.
+Mileage markers are posted every 0.5 miles, starting at 0.0 near the Manchester line and ending at 5.5 at the granite abutment over the Piscataquog River.

 Other Information